 How do I open an account for my spouse?

 To find out more about opening an account for your spouse, visit our spouse contributions page, where you can find more details, read case studies, and download our product disclosure statement.

 Financial advice (QInvest)

-Can I access subsidised financial advice as a QSuper member?
+Can I access financial advice as a QSuper member?

-Yes, as part of your QSuper membership, financial advice provided by QInvest1 is subsidised, which means you only pay a portion of the total cost.
+QSuper contributes towards the cost of a member seeking personal advice by QInvest1 regarding your QSuper benefit2.
 The fee you pay is calculated on the type of advice you receive, and in most cases a portion can be deducted from your QSuper account.